berndtrausch/platform_documentation/guide.md

 docsify serve .
 ```

-This will run the current documentaion on `localhost:3000`
+This will run the current documentation on `localhost:3000`